Deepnotemate/Neural-Network-Surrogate-Model-for-Optimizing-Quantum-State-Preparation/README.md

 - the trained surrogate is then used as a fast optimizer for the control parameters
 - the optimal parameters found via the surrogate model are evaluated using a benchmark model that computes the exact dynamics

-This repository currently focuses on the case $N=1$ with three pulses and fixed nonlinear phases.
-Because the phases are fixed, the surrogate only needs five effective input parameters instead of the full pulse vector.

 For a more detailed description of the physics and the surrogate-model setup, see [docs/physics_and_approach.md](docs/physics_and_approach.md).

 ## Key findings